 A Private Family Service was held on Saturday, January 25, 2020 from Trinity United Church in Preeceville, SK with Rev. Miles Russell officiating.
 The organist was Karolyn Kosheluk.
 Jason Stefanyshyn, Judy Stefanyshyn, Ron Waugh, Brian Brodziak, Calvin Carlson and Eugene Churko served as casktebearers.
 The interment took place in the Preeceville Community Cemetery.
 Memorial Donations in memory of Nestor may be made to Trinity United Church Memorial Fund as gifts of remembrance.

-To send flowers to Nestor's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nestor Stefanyshyn, please visit our floral store.

 Trinity United Church